MammaMiaTeam/NSMB-Code-Template/README.md

 If you need support, feel free to join the [NSMB Central discord server](https://discord.gg/x7gr3M9).

 ## Source
-The `extra` folder contains files necessary for the NSMB-Code-Reference to work properly:
-- `divisions.s` redirects GCC's AEABI functions to the ones already present in the rom.
-- `ostream.cpp` `ostream.hpp` allows printing messages to an external emulator console.

-The `util` folder contains various additional utilities:
-- `asmprint.h` defines an assembly macro to print messages in assembly code.
+`endingscript.cpp` shows how you can replace the game ending credits script.

-- `instantboot.cpp` instantly redirects to a given stage by "skipping" the Boot and StageIntro scenes.
+`instantboot.cpp` instantly redirects to a given stage by "skipping" the Boot and StageIntro scenes.

+`divisions.s` redirects GCC's AEABI functions to the ones already present in the rom.

 `example.cpp` shows some usage examples of the NCPatcher tool together with the NSMB-Code-Reference.

-`endingscript.cpp` shows how you can replace the game ending credits script.

 ## How to setup